-New Zealand is full of beautiful places and the best way to see them is via a car.
+New Zealand is full of beautiful places and the best way to see them is by car.
 It’s the easiest way to get around the country and allows you to visit lesser-known spots and those places that are out of the way.

-Below are a few of my recommendations of place you have to include to include on your itinerary!
+Below are a few of my recommendations of places you have to include to include on your itinerary!